last edits Feb 10 2011

 Trial testimony, 2000:

-Q After you had put some bags into the container that afternoon, did you go to see Mr. Walker?
+Q After you had put some bags into the container that afternoon, did you go to see Mr. Walker?4:40 – approx return from break time

 A Yes, sir.